Acknowledgements

 How the parsing works:

-• When called upon to parse a user command, the AddressBookParser class creates an XYZCommandParser (XYZ is a placeholder for the specific command name e.g., AddCommandParser) which uses the other classes shown above to parse the user command and create a XYZCommand object (e.g., AddCommand) which the AddressBookParser returns back as a Command object.
+• When called upon to parse a user command, the AddressBookParser or TransactionParser class creates a respective AbCommandParser (Ab is a placeholder for some specific address book command name e.g., AddCommandParser), which uses the other classes shown above to parse the user command and create a AbCommand object (e.g., AddCommand) which the AddressBookParser returns back as a Command object.
+Likewise for TransactionParser and TbCommands.

-• All XYZCommandParser classes (e.g., AddCommandParser, DeleteCommandParser, …) inherit from the Parser interface so that they can be treated similarly where possible e.g, during testing.
+• All AbCommandParser and TbCommandParser classes (e.g., AddCommandParser, DeleteCommandParser, …) inherit from a common Parser interface so that they can be treated similarly where possible e.g, during testing.

 Model component

-API : Model.java
+API : AddressBookModel.java

 • stores the address book data i.e., all Person objects (which are contained in a UniquePersonList object).